The $35K Ghostwriting Scam That Almost Fooled Me (And How It Could Fool You)

 When I calculated his sample payment, something felt wrong.

-But the budget discrepancy got worse.
-If he actually paid writers at his sample rate for a complete 75,000-word book, his rate would total $6,250 against his claimed budget of $20,000-35,000.
+The budget discrepancy got worse.
+If he paid writers at his sample rate for a complete 75,000-word book, the total would be $6,250 against his claimed budget of $20,000-$35,000.
 He was offering to pay 70% less than his stated minimum budget.

 This wasn’t a budget discrepancy.
 This was calculated deception.